1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Q. Do you accept credits from other schools?

-A. Yes, the initial evaluation process is designed to evaluate and organize your prior education, professional background and life-experience.
+A. For those enrolling in the Bachelor's degree program, past education is considered only as part of the initial evaluation process designed to evaluate and organize your prior education, professional background and life-experience.

 Back to top of page